uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 ### Plackett-Luce (PL) Distribution

 The Plackett-Luce (PL) distribution offers a practical solution for modeling rankings in various fields such as information retrieval and social choice theory.
-The $k$-dimensional PL distribution is defined over the set of permutations $\mathcal{S}_k$ and is parameterized by $k$ positive scores $\mathbf{s}$.
+The $k$-dimensional PL distribution is defined over the set of permutations ${S}_k$ and is parameterized by $k$ positive scores $\mathbf{s}$.
 The distribution allows for sequential sampling, where the probability of selecting an item at each step is proportional to its score relative to the remaining items.
 Specifically, the probability of selecting $z_1 = i$ is given by $p(z_1 = i) \propto s_i$.

 This process continues sequentially, sampling $z_2, z_3, \ldots, z_k$ without replacement.
 The probability density function (PDF) for the PL distribution is given by: